gbrammer/grizli/grizli-for-dummies.rst

    5. Place a navigation bar at the end of your chapter (see existing examples).

-   6. Don't forget to add your chapter (and sections, sub-sections, etc) to the Table of contents.
-Put your chapter title in bold typeface so it stands out in (what will probably become) the long table of contents.

    If you follow the above steps, it will really make the editing process easier for me -- thank you!